Poisson Data: Examining the Number Deaths in an Episode of Game of Thrones

 We see that the start of each season usually starts slow, as 7 of the 9 episode numbers have positive coefficients.
 Episodes 8, 9, and 10 have the highest coefficients, meaning relative to the first episode of the season they have the greatest number of deaths.
 So even though our model won't be great at predicting the exact number of deaths for each episode, it's clear that the show ends each season with a bang.

-And considering episode 8 of the current season airs this Sunday, if you're a Game of Thrones viewer you should brace yourself, because death is coming.
+So, if you're a Game of Thrones viewer you should brace yourself, because death is coming.
 Or, as they would say in Essos: